- Home

-UK house prices are picking up, leading many homeowners wonder how much they can expect to get for their property when they sell.
+UK house prices have slowed in recent months, leading many homeowners to worry about how much they can expect to get for their property when they sell.

-This follows a pick up in purchases in recent months, after a slump due in large part to high interest rates pushing up mortgage rates, as well as prospective homebuyers struggling to save up deposits amidst the cost of living crisis.
+Recent months have seen a slowdown in purchases, due in large part to high interest rates pushing up mortgage rates, as well as prospective homebuyers struggling to save up deposits amidst the cost of living crisis.
+Find out more about house price movements in our guide Will house prices go up or down in 2024?

-If you’re planning to sell your property soon, remember that there are various things you can do to boost its appeal and hopefully bump up its value a little bit.
+If you’re worried about falling house prices, particularly if you are planning to sell soon, remember that there are always things you can do to boost its appeal and hopefully bump up its value a little bit.

 Changes don’t always have to be massive home improvements either (though these often don’t hurt if you can afford them!)
 Whatever your budget is, here’s our list of seven things you can do to add value to your home.